Le Diable boiteux (novel): Source

 The title and some of the incidents are borrowed from El Diablo cojuelo (1641) by the Spaniard Luis Vélez de Guevara.
 But after the first few chapters Lesage departs widely from his predecessor.
 The plan is abandoned, and the new episodes and characters introduced are entirely original with Lesage.
 Guevara ends his story with abruptness; while the French romancer winds up with a romance, dismissing Don Cleofas to happiness with his beloved Seraphina.

 Plot

 Don Cleofas (Cleophas), a young Spanish profligate of high lineage, proud and revengeful but brave and generous, delivers from his imprisonment in a bottle the demon Asmodée (Asmodeus); who in gratitude assists him in his pranks, and carries him triumphantly through a series of amusing adventures.
 Especially does the demon bestow on his deliverer the power of sailing through the air, and seeing through the roofs what is going on within the houses of Madrid.

 Reception

 Lesage introduced into his story, under Spanish names, many anecdotes and portraits of Parisian celebrities.
 These were all immediately recognised, and contributed greatly to the contemporary vogue of the novel, which was greater even than that of Gil Blas.
-It is one of the famous traditions of the book trade that two young French noblemen actually fought a duel in a bookstore for the possession of the only remaining copy.
+It is one of the famous traditions of the book trade that two young French noblemen fought a duel in a bookstore for the possession of the only remaining copy.